avpripri/avpripri/eHP-18.md

 # burn the boats

-I already have a 25kw motor / controller designed for up to 100v.
+I already have a 25kw peak motor / controller designed for up to 100v.

 ## modifications